vaiden/matrix/README.md

 # Submitting
 ## File structure and Category explained

-This list is ophold in relation to https://mypdns.org/infrastructure/workboard/-/issues/14
+This list is on hold in relation to https://mypdns.org/infrastructure/workboard/-/issues/14

 | Category                   | description                                                                                                                                                                                                                                                                                                                                                                                      |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |